jim108dev/purescript-payload-realworld-example/APPROACH.md

    1. [purescript-simple-jwt](https://github.com/oreshinya/purescript-simple-jwt) is used for token encoding/decoding.
 Only a secret key and the userId are used.
 There is no token expiration date.
 This could be improved.
 1. Tests:
    1. Setting `origin` in the tests was not possible (Error message: `Refused to set unsafe header "origin"`).
 I had to mock the function.
    1. The test case request and response bodies can be found under `test/Server/<domain>/<file>`.
-This way they can be used via *HTTPie* and with automated testing.
+This way, they can be used via *HTTPie* and with automated testing.
 1. Frontend:
    1. [purescript-halogen-realword](https://github.com/thomashoneyman/purescript-halogen-realworld) did not work for update user and post comments.
 See <https://github.com/thomashoneyman/purescript-halogen-realworld/issues/78>.